Voices for Justice: Beyond Barriers

 Do you or someone you know require a variance to obtain employment?
 ANJC can help.
 Paralegals like Haley are available to assist with collecting documentation and completing employment-based and other variance applications, although the final outcome of variance applications is determined by the Alaska State Department of Health.

-Your donation supports people who are working toward a second chance.
-Consider a financial contribution to ANJC.
+Your contribution to our Voices for Justice fundraiser supports people who are working toward a second chance.
+Consider a donation to ANJC.

 Scroll to Top